Effects of climate change on human health: Harmful algal blooms in oceans and lakes

 Cyanobacteria (blue-green algae) bloom on Lake Erie (United States) in 2009.
 These kinds of algae can cause harmful algal blooms.

 The warming oceans and lakes are leading to more frequent harmful algal blooms.
 Also, during droughts, surface waters are even more susceptible to harmful algal blooms and microorganisms.
 Algal blooms increase water turbidity, suffocating aquatic plants, and can deplete oxygen, killing fish.
 Some kinds of blue-green algae (cyanobacteria) create neurotoxins, hepatoxins, cytotoxins or endotoxins that can cause serious and sometimes fatal neurological, liver and digestive diseases in humans.
-Cyanobacteria grow best in warmer temperatures (especially above 25 degrees Celsius), and so areas of the world that are experiencing general warming as a result of climate change are also experiencing harmful algal blooms more frequently and for longer periods of time.
+Cyanobacteria grow best in warmer temperatures (especially above 25 degrees Celsius), and so climate change makes harmful algal blooms to be more frequent and last longer.

 One of these toxin producing algae is Pseudo-nitzschia fraudulenta.
 This species produces a substance called domoic acid which is responsible for amnesic shellfish poisoning.
 The toxicity of this species has been shown to increase with greater CO_{2} concentrations associated with ocean acidification.
 Some of the more common illnesses reported from harmful algal blooms include; Ciguatera fish poisoning, paralytic shellfish poisoning, azaspiracid shellfish poisoning, diarrhetic shellfish poisoning, neurotoxic shellfish poisoning and the above-mentioned amnesic shellfish poisoning.